 - No digital music files (mp3, aiff) or video files (mp4, avi, mov) will be accepted because application software has limited bandwidth and reviewers may not have the ability to listen to samples in these formats.
 Performing artists will need to provide links to YouTube, Vimeo, Dropbox, SoundCloud or similar file sharing sites.
 All links must be viewable within a browser without use of special software or plug-ins.

-- Mentor samples will need to be shared as a link to the mentor’s website or a link to YouTube, Vimeo, Dropbox, SoundCloud or similar file sharing site.
+- Mentor/Instructor samples will need to be shared as a link to the mentor’s website or a link to YouTube, Vimeo, Dropbox, SoundCloud or similar file sharing site.

 2-D & 3-D Visual Art or Artisan Crafts